jupyterhub/jupyterhub/docs/source/services.md

 The Hub will pass the following environment variables to launch the Service:

 ```
-JUPYTERHUB_SERVICE_NAME:   the name of the service
+JUPYTERHUB_SERVICE_NAME:   The name of the service
 JUPYTERHUB_API_TOKEN:      API token assigned to the service
 JUPYTERHUB_API_URL:        URL for the JupyterHub API (default, http://127.0.0.1:8080/hub/api)
 JUPYTERHUB_BASE_URL:       Base URL of the Hub (https://mydomain[:port]/)
 JUPYTERHUB_SERVICE_PREFIX: URL path prefix of this service (/services/:service-name/)
+JUPYTERHUB_SERVICE_URL:    Local URL where the service is expected to be listening.
+                           Only for proxied web services.
 ```

 For the previous example, these environment variables would be passed when